As you know, this website is here to help you learn how to brew great coffee at home.

 With the art of coffee making constantly evolving and expanding by coffee snobs all over the world, there really is a lot to this whole making coffee thing.

 There are also a lot of bells and whistles to it that really don’t matter so much in the long run.

 What I think matters most is that we make a cup of coffee that tastes good!
 And the things that I’ve touched on in this blog are, I believe, the main pointers to remember in how to brew great coffee at home.

-Also remember that you don’t have to follow my guidelines about how strong to make your coffee to the T.
+Also remember that you don’t have to follow my guidelines “to the T” about how strong to make your coffee.

 If you haven’t tried all these things you can give it a try and let me know how it goes, how it tastes and if it makes a difference in your at-home coffee experience.
 Also, feel free to let me know if you have any thoughts about my tips in the comments section.
 And of course, enjoy!